Jpaulsisson/blackjack/README.md

 ***

-I'm wasn't.
+I wasn't.
 At least not at first.
 He did it in less than 4 hours.
 It took me a lot longer but holy crap it was worth it.
 A challenge for sure, but the first time I made a bet and lost all my money because this game worked perfectly, hooooooo buddy, the rush of accomplishment was like drugs.
 Or what I imagine drugs is like.
 I wouldn't know.